maxmurdoch/flock/src/pages/about.md

 meetTheTeam:
   title: Meet the team
   description: 'Our little team is based in our new office in London.
-Got somethign to offer us?
+Got something to offer us?
 Get in touch!'
   team:
     - member: 'Ed Leon Kinger'
       role: 'CEO, Founder'